 Kuzumochi is a type of Wagashi that is made from kudzu arrowroot starch, sugar, and water.
 The Japanese confection has a translucent, milky-white color, and its cool appearance is perfect for summer.

 What I wanted to say above, the Kuzumochi whose name includes “Manju” is “Kuzu Manju (葛饅頭, くずまんじゅう)”.
 I actually purchased a Kuzu Manju at a supermarket near my house for this blog article.

 Kuzu Manju (くずまんじゅう)

-Speaking of the ingredient of the Kuzu Manju that I purchased this time, it includes reduced sugar syrup, sugar, Azuki red beans, powdered wafer, corn starch, agar, konjac powder, kuzu starch, and salt.
+As for the ingredient of the Kuzu Manju that I bought this time, it consists of reduced sugar syrup, sugar, Azuki red beans, powdered wafer, corn starch, agar, konjac powder, kudzu starch, and salt.

 Kuzu Manju, together with Kuzukiri (葛きり), is one of the most recommended Wagashi sweets for the summer season.
 The Japanese confection is available at supermarkets in Japan during the summer, so if you are interested and get a chance, why not give it a try?